Massage > Definition and History

 understanding and acceptance of the human aura and energy

-centers is advisable before taking this treatment
+centres is advisable before taking this treatment

 (although some therapists within the sex industry use this